hashicorp/vault/website/source/docs/auth/aws-ec2.html.md

-### /auth/aws-ec2/role/[role]
+### /auth/aws/role/[role]
 #### POST
 <dl class="api">
   <dt>Description</dt>
   <dd>
     Registers a role in the backend.
-Only those instances which are using the role registered using this endpoint, will be able to perform the login operation.
-Contraints can be specified on the role, that are applied on the instances attempting to login.
+Only those instances or principals which are using the role registered using this endpoint, will be able to perform the login operation.
+Contraints can be specified on the role, that are applied on the instances or principals attempting to login.
 At least one constraint should be specified on the role.
   </dd>

   <dt>Method</dt>
   <dd>POST</dd>

   <dt>URL</dt>
-  <dd>`/auth/aws-ec2/role/<role>`</dd>
+  <dd>`/auth/aws/role/<role>`</dd>

   <dt>Parameters</dt>
   <dd>